dghazi12/dghazi12-davidaghazi09.github.io/readmegenerator.md

   ## Description

-  Enter brief description about the project here.
+  Brief description about project.

   ## Installation

-  Provide a step-by-step description on how to get the development environment running.
+  Step-by-step description on how to get the development environment running.

   ## Usage

-  Provide instructions and examples for usage.
+  Instructions and examples for use.

   ## Credits

-  List collaborators with links to their GitHub profiles here.
+  List of all collaborators with links to their GitHub profiles.

   ## License

-  Include any licenses deemed necessary.
+  Licenses to be added (link)

   ## Contributing

-  Enter any contributing guidelines.
+  Contributing guidelines.

   ## Tests

-  Write any tests for your application.
+  Tests for the application.

   <img src="https://avatars0.githubusercontent.com/u/59675897?v=4" height="200" width="200">